What is spirituality?

 Some research shows that things such as positive beliefs, comfort, and strength gained from religion, meditation, and prayer can contribute to healing and a sense of well-being.
 Improving your spiritual health may not cure an illness, but it may help you feel better, prevent some health problems, and help you cope better with illness, stress, or death.

 If you want to improve your spiritual health, you may want to try the following ideas.
 However, remember that everyone is different, so what works for others may not work for you.
 Do what is comfortable for you.

 - Identify the things in your life that give you a sense of inner peace, comfort, strength, love, and connection.

 - Set aside time every day to do the things that help you spiritually.
 These may include doing community service or volunteer work, praying, meditating, singing devotional songs, reading inspirational books, taking nature walks, having quiet time for thinking, doing yoga, playing a sport, or attending religious services.

 Why does my doctor need to know about my spiritual beliefs?

 If you are being treated for an illness, it's important for your doctor to know how your spirituality might affect your feelings and thoughts about your medical situation.
 If you think your spiritual beliefs are affecting your health care decisions or your ability to follow your doctor's recommendations, tell your doctor.

-If you have spiritual beliefs, worries or concerns that are causing you stress, talk with your doctor.
-Your doctor would like to help.
+If you have spiritual beliefs, worries, or concerns that are causing you stress, talk with your family doctor.
 If your doctor can't help you with these issues, he or she may be able to suggest someone who can.